 Alaska and The Yukon: The Golden Circle

-4 nights lodging in inns, 4 nights primitive camping in tents, 8 breakfasts, 7 lunches, 7 dinners, use of touring bike, snacks, route maps, tents, sleeping bags and comfort pads, van support & trained guides.
+7 nights lodging in inns and cabins, 7 breakfasts, 6 lunches, 7 dinners, use of touring bike, snacks, route maps, van support & trained guides.

 Fly round-trip to Juneau, AK.
-Then take a plane or ferry to Haines for the start of the tour and from Skagway at the end of the tour back to Juneau.
+Then take a plane or ferry to Skagway for the start of the tour and from Haines at the end of the tour back to Juneau.
 You should probably plan to arrive in Juneau at least a day before the tour starts.

 "I loved the tour.
 I would have gone back to Haines and started it all over if it had been possible.
 I felt safe because of the good support, and I never lacked for food or water.
 I was super lucky with weather.
 I loved every mile!"

-DAY 9: We say our good-byes over breakfast this morning.
-You will be able to fly or ferry out of Skagway to catch your connecting flight in Juneau.
+DAY 8: We say our good-byes over breakfast this morning.
+You will be able to fly or ferry out of Haines to catch your connecting flight in Juneau.
 Better yet, take the time and extend your trip to see another part of Alaska - the last frontier.
 0 miles.